PCexec25/Wordle-Nodal-Solver/README.md

 - **Data analysis**: measuring performance across large simulation sets to guide improvements

 I use this project on my résumé as an example of applying analytical and coding skills to a playful but non-trivial problem.

 ---

+## Known Bugs
+It is still possible for the Solver to fail due to NYT using a word that did not appear in Wordle's original solutions list of 2,315 5-letter words.
+It is known that since purchasing Wordle in 2022, NYT has only used 26 words outside of the original list (as of Sep 24, 2025).
+Given the rarity of this issue, the Solver's nodal parameters have not been updated to consider ALL possible 5 letter words, as this could prove to have a negative effect on answer analysis.
+Users may resolve this potential issue by providing their own wordle_solutions_cached.txt file with more potential 5 letter words.
+Currently if the Solver encounters an unlisted word, it will eventually determine that there are ZERO potential solutions and recommend "ZONAL" as your next guess.

+---